ibrahimhbaran/alarmee/README.md

 # Alarmee

-**Alarmee** is a Kotlin/Compose Multiplatform llibrary designed to simplify scheduling alarms and notifications on both Android and iOS platforms.
+**Alarmee** is a Kotlin/Compose Multiplatform library designed to simplify scheduling alarms and notifications on both Android and iOS platforms.
 With Alarmee, you can schedule one-time or repeating alarms, display platform-specific notifications, and now supports push notifications using Firebase Cloud Messaging (Android) and Apple Push Notification service (iOS).

+> [!WARNING]
+> **Upgrading from v1.x?**
+> Check out the [Migration Guide](#-migration-guide-from-alarmee-1x-to-20) to update your code for version 2.0.

 <br>